- Code LING6101

-- explain and apply key concepts and issues in the field of SLA;
+- explain and apply key terms, concepts and issues in the field of second language acquisition (SLA);

-- recognise and explain key SLA theories and related methodological approaches;
+- recognise, describe and critically evaluate key SLA theories and related methodological approaches;

-- formulate and carry out an SLA research project.
+- independently formulate and carry out SLA research; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.